 - Detailed tasting notes and serving advice accompany each wine

-The WSJ Wine Club personalized process
+The WSJ Wine Club Personalized Process

-It is super easy to do, and it helps the club to better match your selection of wines for next deliveries.
-You can also update your wine preference (red, white, rose, sparkling) inand that would also help in better match the wines you get.
+It is super easy to do, and it helps the club better match your selection of wines for the next deliveries.
+You can also update your wine preference – red, white, rose, sparkling.
+That would also help in better matching the wines you get.

 The website and ordering process:

-To make an order, you start by answering 3 simple questions, in order to personalize your introductory box.
-Next, you will create an account and view your wine selection recommendation; you can opt to change your initial selection to a specially curated introductory box that can include an award-winning wines selection or a founder’s favorite selection.
-After this you simply follow the checkout process.
+To make an order, you start by simply choosing the type of box you want.
+Next, you will create an account.
+You can opt to change your initial selection to a specially curated introductory package that can include an award-winning wines selection or a founder’s favorite selection.
+After this, you simply follow the checkout process.

-Stones & Bones 2015 by Casa Santos Lima. an award winning with multiple medals, including a pair of prestigious golds and 89 points from Wine Enthusiast.
-This Portugal blend comes with full body, smooth yet has some soft spiciness to it.
+Stones & Bones 2015 by Casa Santos Lima. an award-winning with multiple medals, including a pair of prestigious golds and 89 points from Wine Enthusiast.
+This Portugal blend comes with full-body, smooth yet has some soft spiciness to it.

-First of all, the club has a super impressive selection of great International and local wines to be delivered directly to your door every three month.
+First of all, the club has a super impressive selection of great International and local wines that can be delivered directly to your home every three months.

 Second, since the club is so well established, you can get great bottles at a very attractive low price.

 Third, this wine club is so confident of its quality, it offers a 100% money-back guarantee for wines you did not enjoy.